devenock/System-Design-Interview/ch3/README.md

 ## A 4-step process for effective system design interview
 Every system design interview is different.
 A great system design interview is open-ended and there is no one-size-fits-all solution.
 However, there are steps and common ground to cover in every system design interview.

+### Step 1 - Understand the problem and establish design scope